On this page

 Why was ISDS not removed from CPTPP altogether?

-While some countries share New Zealand’s concerns, others wanted to retain ISDS as they consider it a commercial priority.
+While some economies share New Zealand’s concerns, others wanted to retain ISDS as they consider it a commercial priority.
 In these circumstances, and given it was part of the TPP, it was not possible to remove ISDS altogether.

 Will CPTPP expose New Zealand to ISDS for the first time?